RingBDStack/dependency-based-w2v/preprocess/README.md

 ### Step 3
 In this step, we'll transform the output of Step 2 into trainable format.</br>
-In order to do that, we've pre-stated all labeled grammatical relations in `depsl.txt`.
-These grammatical relations are normally fixed, you can add up them by yourself or just use the txt we provided.
+In order to do that, we've pre-stated some labeled grammatical relations in `depsl.txt`.
+These grammatical relations are normally fixed, we suggest you add up them by yourself rather than just use the txt we provided.
 Then, transform these relations into their line number:</br>
 All we need is to run `mdeps.java`. **Pay attention to set args[0] of the script as the preprocessed file in Step 2.**

 ### Step 4